 HIV cannot be cured completely.
 However, antiretroviral drugs can help suppress the virus, which means that people infected with HIV who have access to care and treatment, can avoid getting AIDS and lead full and productive lives.

 How is Nurture Africa tackling HIV

-- By providing access to voluntary counselling and testing (VCT) to enable every member of society to know their HIV status.
+- By providing access to voluntary counselling and testing (VCT) to enable all members of society to know their HIV status.

 - By facilitating sexual & reproductive health and peer education workshops with youth in order to increase knowledge and understanding of HIV transmission and how to protect oneself from contracting the virus.

-- By providing care & anti-retroviral treatment to HIV infected children and their parents/guardians at the Nurture Africa Health Centre.
+- By providing care & anti-retroviral treatment to all HIV infected children and adults, from all backgrounds, at the Nurture Africa Health Centre.

 - Through the prevention of mother-to-child transmission (PMTCT) by providing HIV infected and pregnant women with ante-natal care, delivery service and post-natal care

 (Treatment programmes in Uganda have resulted in an 86% reduction in new infections among children between 2010 and 2016)